 If you visit our clinic for cosmetic mole removal, and at that time we determine your mole may be melanoma, or a precursor to it, we will initiate a biopsy before performing treatments on you.
 If our assumption turns out to be correct, we will ask you to see your family doctor or use our own MSP-covered clinic for further treatment.

-What is the price of mole removal treatment in Surrey?
+What is the price of mole removal in Vancouver?

 As a very general guideline (which can change), we can say that removing a single skin tag or mole starts at $250.
 We do give package pricing for multiple moles or skin tags in the same session.
 We also recommend purchasing scar gel and healing creams for home aftercare.
 We sell these at our clinic.